lbryio/lbry.tech/documents/developer-program.md

 To qualify you must:

-- Have a GitHub account prior to January 1st, 2018.
+- have a GitHub account that is at least 90 days old and
-- Have made a public pull request within the past year.
+- have an active commit history

 This program will be active on 2019.02.21.
 Stay tuned!